 Pennsylvania Medical Records Laws

-The basics of Pennsylvania medical records laws are highlighted in the following chart.
+The basics of Pennsylvania medical records laws are highlighted in the following chart, while additional information on the subject can be found below it.
 See FindLaw's Patient Rights section for related content.

 |Who Has Access to Records?||-|